k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/07_tdm_parameters_handling.md

 A BE can have either a flat or a hierarchical structure and each LU has its own parameters list and its own [LU parameters table](/articles/TDM/tdm_implementation/07_tdm_implementation_parameters_handling.md#tdm-parameter-tables) in the TDM DB.
 The LU parameters table is created and populated in the TDM DB by the LUI sync.
 The naming convention of the parameters tables is `<LU Name>_params`.

 The entity selection on a TDM task selects a subset of **root entities**, but the parameters for selection can be based on the child LU's parameters.
 Therefore, it is important to have the **linkage between the root entity and the children entities** when selecting entities based on parameters. **Previous TDM versions** created a **MATERIALIZED VIEW** in the TDM DB on each combination of **BE and source environment** to have the linkage between the root entity and the children entities.
-From TDM 8.1 onwards, each LU parameters table contains the following fields to connect the entity id to its root entity:
+From TDM 8.1 onwards, each LU parameters table contains the following fields for connecting the entity id to its root entity:

 - root_lu_name
 - root_iid